un0rick - open source ultrasound

-Non destructive testing and imaging ultrasound modalities have been around since the '50s in .
-More and more ultrasound-based initiative are emerging, mostly focusing on image processing - while hardware has been left behind.
-Several teams have produced succesful designs for the different possible uses, mostly efforts from research laboratories.
-Most have been used on commercial US scanners, traditionaly used as experiment platforms, but they are not cheap, and yield very little in terms of data access and control.
-Others have been developped in labs, but, sadly, very few have been open-sourced.
-Let's tackle this!
+Non destructive testing and imaging ultrasound have been around since the '50s.
+Many ultrasound open-source projects are emerging, mostly focusing on image processing - while hardware has been left behind.
+Several teams have produced succesful designs to be used on commercial US scanners, but they are not cheap, and are difficult to access.

 - FPGA: Lattice iCE40HX4K - TQFP 144 Package